>

 and then bush out the excess pin that comes thru the arm's collar with an oversize nut ( 7/16” nut works).

 occurred at that size.
-I have done this to four of my own tractors over a three year period, and I just did it my two newest acquisitions this month.
+I have done this to all five of my own tractors, and I have done it to two Cubs that my boys

 -Pete Stanaitis